BloxDev-Hub/BloxDev-Hub/docs/Articles/Scripting/More_on_Dictionaries.md

 -- Both will return "Baseplate".
 ```

+The next section will detail how you can apply what you have just discovered into one of the most common constructs/instructions in scripting - setting properties of an instance.

 ## Setting properties with loops
 One of the biggest uses of such a feature is that you can set the properties of an object by using a loop.
 Let's take a look at the typical approach that you might instinctively use: